GrantScape is governed by a committed Board of Trustees, who collectively ensure that the Charity is run as effectively as possible.

 After a two year spell in Denmark, Philippa joined The Berks, Bucks and Oxon Wildlife Trust (BBOWT) as Head of Marketing and Communications in Sept 1990 before being appointed Chief Executive in 2004.
 In March 2014 she retired from this position, and undertook consultancy work, both within the Wildlife Trusts and the wider voluntary sector, on a part-time basis.

-Philippa served on WREN board for 10 years (2004-2014), and chaired the local Oxfordshire Advisory Panel.
+Philippa served on the WREN board (now FCC Communities Foundation) for 10 years (2004-2014), and chaired the local Oxfordshire Advisory Panel.
 This not-for-profit company is the largest distributor in England of Landfill Community Fund monies, awarding grants for community, biodiversity and heritage projects .

 She joined the GrantScape Board in January 2015.